ome/omero-guide-scripts/docs/walkthrough.rst

 .. figure:: images/annotation_08_convert_namespace.png

-  *The script to convert the namespace of key-value pairs annotations.*
+  *The script to convert the namespace of Key-Value pairs annotations.*
 ..

 And here is our five Key-Value pairs annotations with converted namespace: